Table of Contents

 But what if the list you're looking for has only 5,000 downloads?
 Yes, this may be the wrong list because there are very few cases where a fake application can 'exist' in the Store for a long time to receive so many downloads, so this is an easy way to recognize fake when you search for a popular application.

 However, when looking for an uncommon application, this way doesn't help you much.
-Of course, a fake application has fewer downloads than the application it mimics, so you should still pay attention to the numbers.
+Of course, a fake application has fewer downloads than the app it mimics, so you should still pay attention to the numbers.

 Read the description and look at the screenshot